Dust masses for a large sample of core-collapse supernovae from optical emission line asymmetries: dust formation on

-We adopted intrinsic line flux ratios for the [O~{\sc iii}] 4959,5007~\AA\, [O~{\sc ii}] 7319,7330~\AA\ and [O~{\sc i}] 6300,6363~\AA\ doublets fitted by the {\sc damocles} models of 2.98, 1.23 and 3.13, respectively \citep{Storey2000a, ZEIPPEN1987, Baluja1988}.
+We adopted intrinsic line flux ratios for the [O~{\sc iii}] 4959,5007$\AA$, [O~{\sc ii}] 7319,7330$\AA$ and [O~{\sc i}] 6300,6363$\AA$ doublets fitted by the {\sc damocles} models of 2.98, 1.23 and 3.13, respectively \citep{Storey2000a, ZEIPPEN1987, Baluja1988}.

 We modelled the line profiles using smooth or clumped dust distributions.
+Clumps were adopted to have radii equal to R$_{\rm out}$/40.
 The clumped dust models used the same V$_{\rm max}$ and $R_{\rm in}/R_{\rm out}$ parameters as the coupled gas distribution, although distributed by a $\beta_{\rm clump}$ parameter, the clump distribution power law index, instead of the $\beta$ value used for the gas as well as for smoothly distributed dust models.
 From a 10D Bayesian model of SN 1987A 714 days past explosion \citep[][]{Bevan2018}, values of 3 were found to be preferred for the clump distribution power law index as well as filling factors of <0.25.
 We fixed the clump distribution power law index to 3 and set the filling factor to 0.10 in order to reduce the number of free parameters required in our models.
 Varying the clump number density distribution power law index over values of 1-5 was found to change the dust mass needed to provide a good fit by a factor of $\sim$3.